tmp2tmp/eee/docs/README.md

 ### Abstract
 Vane implements multiple-dispatch in three ways
 based on the runtime types of the mutiple arguments of
-- intact ordinary polymorphic classes
+- intact ordinary polymorphic classes or
-- wrapper classes of polymorphic classes that have the same base
+- wrapper classes of polymorphic classes that have the same base or
 - wrapper classes of arbitrary (including non-polymorphic or primitive) types

 None of them requires the existing class code to be modified.